 Dr. Keeley was President of the Chatham Maroons Hockey Association and he was one of the founding members of the Maple City Golf and Country Club.
 He was also a member of the Kent Club of Chatham.
 Dr Keeley received may honors for his community involvement, including being honored with Chatham Kent Citizen of the Year.
 He also received the Glenn Sawyer Service Award from the Ontario Medical Association.

-Mrs. Keeley died in 2002.
-Dr. Keeley died on the 7th of May, 2006 and he was buried at Mapleleaf Cemetery in Chatham.
+Mrs. Keeley died on the 29th of December, 2002.
+Dr. Keeley died on the 7th of May, 2006.
+Dr. and Mrs. Keeley are buried at Maple Leaf Cemetery in Chatham.